JWCook/scripts/README.md

 # Scripts
-Miscellaneous utility scripts that aren't generalized or polished enough to be in their own repos
+Little tools and miscellaneous utility scripts that aren't generalized or polished enough to be in their own repos